 Many ceremonies end with suggestions about how to integrate the experience.
 Often some exercises are done.
 You might make a “collage”, write a bit and then… you go home.

-Relax..
-I won’t !..
+Relax… I won’t !..
 But I will share my own experience with you.
 Maybe you can identify.
 See it like a supermarket: “take what you need and leave the rest”.

 When I had my first contact with “psychedelics” it was a long, long time ago.
-Yes..
-I am this old.
+Yes… I am this old.
 In the 60s we took LSD.
-Many friends read “Castaneda” - we all tried the “power walk” and wanted to hear the “voice" and copy what we read.
-And some of us maybe even had this type of experience with the “medicine”.
+Many friends read “Castaneda” – we all tried the “power walk” and wanted to hear the “voice” and copy what we read.
+And some of us maybe even had this type of experience with “medicine”.
 But most of us did NOT.
 We had very different experiences.

-Very few took the “long way” and went to the East to find a guru or at least a group of people that exchanged thoughts and experiences.
-In these groups you had to become “one of them”.
-Some of these groups expanded even to the “west".
+Very few took the “long way” and went to the East to find a guru or at least a group of people who exchanged thoughts and experiences.
+In these groups, you had to become “one of them”.
+Some of these groups expanded even to the “west”.
 Some turned into cults.
 For the rest of us, it was just too esoteric.
-For most of us daily life continued and reality took over quickly.
-The profound experience was covered up with routine.
+For most of us, daily life continued and reality took over quickly.
+The profound experience was covered up with the routine.
 What might have been an important spiritual awakening or even a mystical experience was put in a box in the mental basement and soon denied and forgotten.
 Often, because it didn’t fit into the storytelling of the esoteric community.
 The scientific research programs were few and went underground in the late 60s.
 Very little was published that would have helped to find one’s own explanation of psychedelic experiences.

 Easy does it.
 We have to boil it down.
 Make it clear and simple.